Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/nfc.md

     ```

 <a name="manager_events"></a>
-## Monitoring NFC State Changes
+## Monitor NFC state changes

-To monitor NFC state changes using event handlers:
+To monitor NFC state changes using event handlers, follow these steps:

 1. Define an event handler to be triggered when the NFC activation state changes: